joetanx/mslab/agent-365/samples/langchain/README.md

 export BLUEPRINT_CLIENT_ID=$(python3 -c "import json; print(json.load(open('a365.generated.config.json'))['agentBlueprintId'])")
 ```

-UAMI will be used for Feederated Identity Credential (FIC) for the blueprint, the `agentBlueprintClientSecret` can be discarded:
+UAMI will be used for Federated Identity Credential (FIC) for the blueprint, the `agentBlueprintClientSecret` can be discarded:

 > [!Note]
 >